inducer/loopy/doc/tutorial.rst

 Barrier insertion
 ~~~~~~~~~~~~~~~~~

-By default, :mod:`loopy` inserts local barriers between two instructions when it
+By default, :mod:`loopy` inserts local barriers between two statements when it
 detects that a dependency involving local memory may occur across work items.
 To
 see this in action, take a look at the section on :ref:`local_temporaries`.